-45.4 Employee leaving during notice period
+46.2 Employee leaving during redundancy notice period

-An employee given notice of termination in circumstances of redundancy may terminate their employment during the period of notice.
-The employee is entitled to receive the benefits and payments they would have received under clause 45 had they remained in employment until the expiry of the notice, but is not entitled to payment instead of notice.
+- (a) An employee given notice of termination in circumstances of redundancy may terminate their employment during the period of the notice prescribed by section 117(3) of the Act. - (b) The employee is entitled to receive the benefits and payments they would have received under clause 46 or sections 119-123 of the Act had they remained in employment until the expiry of the notice. - (c) However, the employee is not entitled to be paid for any part of the period of notice remaining after the employee ceased to be employed.

-45.5 Job search entitlement
+46.3 Job search entitlement

-- (a) An employee given notice of termination in circumstances of redundancy must be allowed up to one day's time off without loss of pay during each week of notice for the purpose of seeking other employment. - (b) If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
-For this purpose a statutory declaration is sufficient. - (c) This entitlement applies instead of clause 44.3.
+- (a) Where an employer has given notice of termination to an employee in circumstances of redundancy, the employee must be allowed time off without loss of pay of up to one day for each week of the minimum period of the notice prescribed by section 117(3) of the Act for the purpose of seeking other employment. - (b) If an employee is allowed time off without loss of pay of more than one day under clause 46.3(a), the employee must, at the request of the employer, produce proof of attendance at an interview. - (c) A statutory declaration is sufficient for the purpose of clause 46.3(b). - (d) An employee who fails to produce proof when required under 46.3(b) is not entitled to be paid for the time off. - (e) This entitlement applies instead of clauses 45.2 and 45.3.